Expectation-maximization for structure determination directly from cryo-EM micrographs: Numerical results

-In the following experiment, we examine the performance of Algorithm~\ref{alg:stochastic_approximate_EM} (that assumes well-separated micrographs) to micrographs with an arbitrary spacing distribution of projection images.
+In the following experiment, we examine the performance of Algorithm~\ref{alg:stochastic_approximate_EM} (that assumes well-separated projections) on micrographs with an arbitrary spacing distribution of projection images.
 Approximately half of the non-empty patches contain parts of more than one projection image.
-Nevertheless, as depicted in Fig.~\ref{fig:TRPV1_results_arbitrary_spacing_distribution}, we achieve an accurate estimate of the TRPV1 structure from a downsampled micrograph with an arbitrary spacing distribution of projection images, though the estimate is moderately worse than the estimate of the well-separated case (Fig.~\ref{fig:TRPV1_results}).
-This indicates that the well-separated model may suffice to achieve recoveries of reasonable resolution.
-We have conducted 17 EM iterations with~$\ell_{\text{max}} = 6$, 12 iterations with~$\ell_{\text{max}} = 8$, and 7 iterations with~$\ell_{\text{max}} = 10$.
-A visual comparison between the true and estimated volumes is presented in Fig.~\ref{fig:TRPV1_comp_arbitrary_spacing_distribution}, and the FSC curve is given in Fig.~\ref{fig:TRPV1_FSC_arbitrary_spacing_distribution}.
+Nevertheless, as depicted in Figure~\ref{fig:TRPV1_results_arbitrary_spacing_distribution}, we achieve an accurate estimate of the TRPV1 structure from a downsampled micrograph with an arbitrary spacing distribution of projection images.
+This suggests that the well-separated model may be sufficient to achieve recoveries of reasonable resolution.
+A visual comparison between the true and estimated volumes is presented in Figure~\ref{fig:TRPV1_comp_arbitrary_spacing_distribution}, and the FSC curve is given in Figure~\ref{fig:TRPV1_FSC_arbitrary_spacing_distribution}.